memset0/simple-llm-proxy/README.md

 Set and provide your own API base URL, where `xxx` is the provider name.
 The value of the environment variable is the provider's API base URL.
 Multiple providers can be configured.

+> Specifically, if the provider name starts with `nextchat`, special features adapted for NextChat will be enabled: API Keys attached in the Header through different methods will be automatically placed in the `Authorization` field.

 #### `SLR_HIDE_PROVIDERS`

 Set a list of providers to hide on the login page.
 Multiple providers should be separated by `,`.
 Disabled by default.